slince/di/README.md

 // you can also bind it directly without given service name
 $container->instance('director', new Director());
 ```
-Container will share the instance, because the container thinks it's a signleton.
+Container will share the instance, because the container thinks it's a singleton.

 #### Bind a callable